lrchnnng/craft-collective/README.md

 ## 8. Deployment
 **Creating the database**

-Due to ElephantSQL coming to the end of their life I decided to use Code Institutes Database Maker to create a database for this porject.
+Due to ElephantSQL coming to the end of their life I decided to use Code Institutes Database Maker to create a database for this project.
 During development I was using sqlite3 however this isn't usable within deployment.

 **Heroku CLI**